feast-dev/feast/docs/reference/alpha-cached-online-predictions.md

 This is a good option for small models where the artifact can fit into the registry and the service can support the additional bloat of the supporting libraries and CPU overhead of running them.

-**This is *not* the recommended option for scaling to large models, models that require GPU acceleration, or a serving several medium sized models.
+**This is *not* the recommended option for scaling to large models, models that require GPU acceleration, or serving several medium sized models.
 For those cases, we recommend using a full model inference service such as [KServe](https://kserve.github.io/website/latest/).**

 ## Why use cached predictions?
 It is well known that users of the internet do not like to wait.
-Running inference on demand when unnecessary adds latency.
+Running inference on demand when not necessary adds latency.
 Models depend on features and features depend on data.
 If the data is not changing, the model predictions will not change, so precomputing the model predictions and storing them in the Feature Store can save time, resources, and improve the user experience.

 ## Is Model inference in a Feature Transformation an abuse of Feature Transformation?
-Yes, but if you understand the limitations and use this approach as a stopgap measure to drive impactful work while building a full platform, it can be a useful tool.
+Yes, but if you understand the limitations and use this approach as a light-weight solution to drive impactful work while building a full platform, it can be a useful tool.
 It is an imperfect compromise that can be useful in the right context (e.g., small teams that may not have the need to run large models).